 Bill is quick to acknowledge that their findings do not take into account "substitution effects" or increases in carbon emissions related to production and use of steel or concrete in place of wood; nor do they account for possible displacement of harvesting to other properties or regions.
 "This is the next step in the accounting we need to do," he says, "but carbon markets are rapidly developing mechanisms that track these effects.
 This ensures that lower intensity cutting practices actually achieve real emissions reductions."

 His 2009 NSRC project coincided with the exploding interest in forest biomass as an alternative to fossil fuels in the Northern Forest region and elsewhere.
-Bill and his colleagues are assessed the ecological outcomes and tradeoffs involved in managing northern hardwood forests for biomass fuel production.
+Bill and his colleagues, including two graduate students, assessed the ecological outcomes and tradeoffs involved in managing northern hardwood forests for biomass fuel production.
 "Low intensity biomass harvests conducted carefully might actually improve forest condition and carbon sequestration, providing economic and environmental incentives for sustainable forest stewardship," proposes Bill, "but at the same time there is uncertainty regarding net carbon cycling effects and impacts on wildlife habitats."

 Bill's more recent NSRC-funded projects include Evaluating Supply and Demand of Northern Forest Branded Carbon Credits and Effects of Forest Recovery from Agricultural Land Use on Carbon Storage and Ecological Benefits.

-His expertise in sustainable forest management, carbon sequestration, and biomass fuels is sought by local, national, and international government and non-profit groups.
-As a member of the Vermont Forest Roundtable convened by the Vermont Natural Resources Council (VNRC), Bill contributed his expertise to a final report released in 2007 that outlined recommendations for reducing forest fragmentation in Vermont.
-He is currently a participant on the Vermont State Legislature's Biomass Energy Development Working Group charged with developing ways to enhance Vermont's biomass industry while maintaining forest health.
+Bill's expertise in sustainable forest management, carbon sequestration, and biomass fuels is sought by local, national, and international government and non-profit groups.
+As a member of the Vermont Forest Roundtable convened by the Vermont Natural Resources Council (VNRC), he contributed his expertise to a final report released in 2007 that outlined recommendations for reducing forest fragmentation in Vermont.
+Bill is currently a participant on the Vermont State Legislature's Biomass Energy Development Working Group charged with developing ways to enhance Vermont's biomass industry while maintaining forest health.

 "Bill has positively influenced the Forest Roundtable by bringing scientific information and research to our discussions," says Jamey Fidel, forest and biodiversity program director for VNRC.
 "Through the Biomass Energy Development Working Group and the Forest Roundtable meetings, I have come to rely on Bill's insight and ability to condense complex research and scientific principles into workable suggestions for policy at the state level."

 As a member of the Forest Guild, a national organization of forest stewards and natural resource professionals, Bill contributes to development of carbon policy and carbon markets.
-Most recently, he is advising the Obama administration on climate change mitigation options for the National Forest system.
+He advised the Obama administration on climate change mitigation options for the National Forest system.
 International connections take him to Belgium, where he helps to assess carbon across large landscapes and to the Carpathian Mountains of Eastern Europe where he helps to develop incentives for sustainable forestry through carbon market participation.